 After the Battle of Ctesiphon, the 6th (Poona) Division withdrew to the town of Kut-al-Amara which had been captured after the Battle of Es Sinn the previous month.
 The 104th Wellesley’s Rifles was besieged in Kut, along with the majority of the 6th Division, between 7 December 1915 and 29 April 1916.
 After a series of failed relief attempts, the garrison surrendered and was marched off into captivity.
 Thousands of prisoners, including many from the 104th Wellesley’s Rifles, died in captivity from disease and neglect or were murdered by their guards.
 There is a list which recorded the names of Indian prisoners of war taken by the Turks up until mid-1917 which contains hundreds of soldiers from the 104th Wellesley’s Rifles.

-However, many men of the men of the Regiment were not captured as Kut as they had been recuperating from wounds or sickness, were recent recruits or had been away on other tasks.
+However, many men of the Regiment were not captured as Kut as they had been recuperating from wounds or sickness, were recent recruits or had been away on other tasks.
 This cadre as used to reform the 104th Wellesley’s Rifles in January 1917 in India, under the command of Major, later Lieutenant-Colonel, William Scott who had been severely wounded at Ctesiphon.
 The Regiment arrived back in Mesopotamia in July 1917 and joined the 56th Indian Infantry Brigade, 14th Indian Division for the remainder of the war.
 The 104th Wellesley’s Rifles returned to India on 28 March 1919 at Bombay and took part in the Third Afghan War (6 May – 8 August 1919).
 There is no war diary covering this period but it is dealt with in the regimental history.
 In 1922, the 104th Wellesley’s Rifles became the 1st Battalion 6th Rajputana Rifles.

 War Diary of the 104th Wellesley’s Rifles